taylordotfish/fixed-typed-arena/misc/crate-readme.md

 =================

-An arena that allocates values of a single type (similar to [typed-arena]) using fixed-size chunks of memory.
+An arena that allocates values of a single type (similar to [typed-arena]) using chunks of memory that have a configurable fixed size.
 This enables it to perform allocations in non-amortized O(1) (constant) time.

 Other arena implementations, like [typed-arena], are optimized for
 throughput: they allocate chunks of memory with exponentially increasing